Advice

 Do you know a person with dementia or memory problems who is refusing offers of help?
 Here are a few ways to support someone who may be in denial or lack insight about their situation.

-It is common for someone living with dementia to deny that they are experiencing issues with their memory or other aspects of cognition, such as having difficulty holding conversations or carrying out daily living tasks.
+It is common for someone living with dementia to not acknowledge that they are experiencing issues with their memory or other aspects of cognition, such as having difficulty holding conversations or carrying out daily living tasks.

 - they may refuse to accept help

-- there could be delays in starting or stopping medication
+- there could be delays in starting, stopping or continuing to take medication

 - they may continue to drive despite it not being safe for them to do so.

-Offering help to someone with memory problems who may be in denial
+Offering help to someone with memory problems who is experiencing denial or lack of insight

-Someone living with memory issues may deny that they’re experiencing problems.
+Someone living with memory issues may deny or not realise that they’re experiencing problems.
 This can be frustrating, especially if you’ve been encouraging them to visit their GP for a memory test.

-Denial may reflect that the person is feeling fearful and needs time to accept what is happening.
+A person who is in denial is likely to be feeling fearful and will need time to accept what is happening.

-It is possible that they have some awareness of their cognitive issues and may be feeling uneasy or anxious about this.
+For some people, they may have some awareness of their cognitive issues and may be feeling uneasy or anxious about this.
 They may also be fearful about the future.

 They may feel – or think that other people may feel – a stigma about having a diagnosis of dementia.

-Here are some ideas to consider when talking to someone about your worries.
+Here are some ideas to consider when talking to someone about your concerns.

 - Broach the topic gently.
 It may help to remind them that memory issues don’t always point towards dementia.